AustralianCancerDataNetwork/oa_cohort/README.md

 This package provides the core machinery for defining, executing, and inspecting cohort-based reports over OMOP-style clinical data.
 It’s designed to support building real-world evidence reports from composable clinical rules, measures, cohorts, and indicators, with both programmatic APIs and lightweight HTML rendering for debugging and exploration.

+The framework implemented here supports configuration-driven clinical quality indicators over OMOP-harmonised data, with explicit support for disease and treatment episodes, temporality, and combinatorial logic.
+Measures can be defined in terms of diagnoses, treatments, procedures, observations, measurements, and demographics, and composed into clinically interpretable cohorts and indicators.

+This enables the same indicator definitions to support bulk benchmarking, trend analysis over time, and patient-level drill-down, without rewriting query logic for each use case.
+In practice, this provides a bridge between formal indicator specifications and the operational reality of multidisciplinary care.

 At a high level, the system lets you:

 * Define query rules (exact, hierarchical, scalar thresholds, phenotypes, etc.)